FrancisVila/MFT_convert/content/en/docs/TransferCFT/admin_intro/start_stop_cft.md

 cft start
 ```

 In Windows only you can also use the Start menu or automatically start the server in Service Mode.
-See <a href="#Windows2" class="MCXref xref">Windows tasks</a>.
+See [Windows tasks](#Windows2).

 #### Start and suspend interactive mode